Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Results and discussion

-Fig.~\ref{8_wgt} compares the weight distribution with $t_{pd}$ of the GS between 0 GPa and 15.3 GPa, which exhibit qualitatively distinct features.
-At ambient pressure (red star of panel a), the dominant configuration is $d^8$-$d^8L$-$O$-$d^8$, where each layer hosts one $d^8$ state and the two remaining holes reside in the in-plane and apical oxygen respectively.
+Fig.~\ref{8_wgt} compares the weight distribution with $t_{pd}$ of the GS between 0 GPa and 15.3 GPa, which exhibits qualitatively distinct features.
+At ambient pressure (red star of panel a), the dominant configuration is $d^8$-$d^8L$-$O$-$d^8$, where each layer hosts one $d^8$ state and the two remaining holes reside on the in-plane and apical oxygen, respectively.
 The $L$ hole on in-plane oxygen has $x^2-y^2$ symmetry to form a Zhang-Rice singlet (ZRS) (well known in hole-doped cuprates) with the Ni-$x$ orbital.
-As already shown in the left panel of Fig.~\ref{cartoon}, the inter-layer $z$-$z$-$z$ 3SP hybridizes with the antibonding combination of two interlayer apical $p_z$ orbitals.
+As already shown in the left panel of Fig.~\ref{cartoon}, the interlayer $z$-$z$-$z$ 3SP hybridizes with the antibonding combination of two interlayer apical $p_z$ orbitals.
 We have determined that the total spin of this out-of-plane 3SP is 1/2.
-The strong hybridization with the antibonding O-$p_z$ so that the large exchange interaction decouples the $z$ spins from the $x$ orbital on the same Ni, i.e. the Hund's rule coupling is strongly suppressed because of the ``dilution'' effect.
+The strong hybridization with the antibonding O-$p_z$ orbital results in a large exchange interaction that decouples the $z$ spins from the $x$ orbital on the same Ni, i.e. the Hund's rule coupling is strongly suppressed because of the ``dilution'' effect.

 To consider the possible ambiguity of the parameters in the realistic solid circumstances, we tuned $t_{pd}$ (with fixed ratio $t_{pd}/t_{dO}$) in Fig.~\ref{8_wgt} and uncovered that a phase transition occurs such that the dominant configuration becomes $d^8$-$d^8L$-$d^8L$.
 In other words, if simply treating enlarged $t_{pd}$ as a way of mimicking the high pressure, the $x$-$L_{x^2-y^2}$ hybridization becomes increasingly dominant, driving the transfer of hole from the apical O site to in-plane O sites forming two in-plane ZRS as already shown in the right panel of Fig.~\ref{cartoon}.
-Besides, note that these two ZRS locate on the inner and outer layer separately.
+Besides, note that these two ZRS reside on the inner and outer layer separately.
 This brings us to a situation similar to that of the bilayer RP nickelates, namely that the in-plane hole in the outer layers can be in phase or out of phase since its density is one per two in-plane Ni.

 At high pressure (Fig.~\ref{8_wgt}(b)), a phase transition appears again but to the left of the red star.
 Combined with the transition in Fig.~\ref{8_wgt}(a), it strongly suggests the presence of a phase transition between the ambient and high pressure.
 This also further indicates that varying $t_{pd}$ while keeping the ratio $t_{dO}/t_{pd}$ fixed provides a reasonable way to simulate the pressure effect.